javadmokhtari/mochgir/README.md

 ![Image of Yaktocat](https://github.com/javadmokhtari/mochgir/blob/master/workflow.png)

 # 1. Introduction
 Mochgir is a small-tool for detecting plagiarism.
-It's lightweight and written with Python 3.
-You can analyze a document and detect possible scientific thiefs.
-Despite of it's usage in scientific detection, it can be used as a persian-to-english translator.
+It's lightweight and written in Python 3.
+You can analyze a document and detect possible scientific thieves.
+Despite of it's usage in plagiarism detection, it can be used as a A-to-B translator.

 # 2. Installation
    ### 2.1 Using Pip